jeeliz/jeelizFaceFilter/README.md

 * Other demos:
   * [Bose headphones virtual try-on](https://www.bose.com/en_us/products/headphones/over_ear_headphones/quietcomfort-35-ii-wireless-custom.html?EarCap=sps-gloss&EarCup=jet-gloss&InnerBand=com-metallic&OuterBand=com-metallic&Spacer=com-metallic) (click on the TRY-ON button at the bottom right of the screen)

-If you have developped an application or a fun demo using this library, we would love to see it and insert a link here !
+If you have developped an application or a fun demo using this library, we would love to see it and insert a link here!
 Just contact us on [Twitter @StartupJeeliz](https://twitter.com/StartupJeeliz) or [LinkedIn](https://www.linkedin.com/company/jeeliz).